StavrosOrf/EV2Gym/README.md

 - [ ] Improve the user satisfaction term

 ## Limitations
+- The transformer power limit makes the problem harder to solve (more constraints) for gurobi
 - Real **time-series** grid data are required for the PandaPower grid simulator to work, for the following parts:
     - Power transformer
     - Loads